gvwilson/sdxjs/en/src/package-manager/index.md

 (The [full specification][semver_spec] allows for more fields, but we will ignore them in this tutorial.)

+<div class="pagebreak"></div>

+A package's authors increment its major version number every time something changes in a way that makes the package incompatible with previous versions.
+For example,
-A package's authors increment its major version number every time something changes in a way that makes the package incompatible with previous versions For example, if they add a required parameter to a function, then code built for the old version will fail or behave unpredictably with the new one.
+if they add a required parameter to a function, then code built for the old version will fail or behave unpredictably with the new one.